Equity savings funds offer superior post-tax returns than debt funds

 Similarly, in the debt market, AAA paper is mostly allocated, with fund managers avoiding duration risk.
 According to Agarwala, investors should choose funds that have a track record of consistent performance, can safeguard against downside risk, and provide good risk-adjusted returns.

-Kotak Equity Savings, Edelweiss Equity Savings, and ICICI Prudential Equity Savings Fund are among the funds he recommends.
+Kotak Equity Savings, Edelweiss Equity Savings, and Private Prudential Equity Savings Fund are among the funds he recommends.
 The largest advantage of this money, according to financial advisors, is taxation.
 When compared to the debt money, most of these funds are taxed as equity funds, which means that an investor who sells after one year pays only 10% long-term capital gains tax, resulting in higher post-tax profits.